Genocide Network — Members, observers and associates

 European Union (EU) Member States are represented in the Genocide Network by national contact points from competent national authorities, such as prosecutors, investigators and mutual legal assistance authorities that deal with the investigation and prosecution of core international crimes at national level.
 Together, these practitioners provide the Genocide Network with an active and flexible structure.

-* Please note that the United Kingdom opted out of the Genocide Network in 2014 and has now the observer status
+* Please note that the United Kingdom opted out of the Genocide Network in 2014 and had observer status until 31/01/2020

 Specialised international crime units